top of page

 To confirm, the Macks and Puseckers were from the same village.
 My cousin hired a researcher to explore church records for both families.
 We found baptism and marriage records for both surnames that validated the origins of my Mack ancestors.

 Multiple genealogists share their success stories with cluster research.
-I especially liked this one, and I recommend you read it: Demonstrating the Effectiveness of Cluster Genealogy.
+I especially liked this one, which I recommend you read: Demonstrating the Effectiveness of Cluster Genealogy.

 Should You Research All Clusters?

 You'll notice in the two examples I shared above that I discovered answers to many questions.
 Still, I didn’t need to consult each cluster group.
-As stated before, the more difficulty you have researching a person, the more you will need to leverage this extended circle of that person’s community.
+As stated before, the more difficult a person's research is, the more you will need to leverage this extended circle of that person’s community.

 Some research questions are more straightforward, and you only need to review essentially one group.
 In this case, I only needed to look for neighbors to find my relative.